Cat Tips

 Before giving your cat any new human food, talk to a trusted veterinarian who knows your cat.
 If you give your cat strawberries, keep a close eye on them after the first feeding to see how they react.

 Clinical signs such as vomiting, diarrhea, excessive thirst, excessive urination, lack of energy, itchy eyes, runny nose, frequent sneezing, difficulty breathing, and coughing could indicate that your cat does not react well to strawberries.
-This could be due to another illness, allergies, or some other reason, so talk to your vet if you see these signs.
-Learn more about allergies in cats.
+This could be due to another illness, allergies, or some other reason, so talk to your vet if you see these signs.3

 Regardless of how healthy (or not so healthy) strawberries might be, many cats won’t want to eat them.

 If you happen to have a cat who wants to eat strawberries, or you happen to share a small slice on a rare occasion, it should be okay!
-There’s nothing toxic about strawberries — just remember that they are a treat and must be given only in small quantities.
+Strawberries aren't considered toxic for cats — just remember that they are a treat and must be given only in small quantities.

 If you decide, with your vet’s input, that strawberries would be a fitting snack for your cat, there are some things to keep in mind.